miarec/ansible-role-prometheus/README.md

     [prometheus]
     my-server

-Create a test playbook file (test-provision.yml) with the following content:
+Create a playbook file (test-provision.yml) with the following content:

     ---
     - hosts: prometheus